cuberoot-sw/spree_custom_notifications/README.md

 This gem is used to display custom notifications added by spree admin on Spree Store's Home page.

+1. Spree Admin -

+  Notification link is added in `Configuration Menu`.

+  Admin is able to CURD on Notification.

+2. Spree Store -

   If the notifications are disclosed by user, they are not displayed again during same session.

   The Notification is displayed during its start date and end date added by admin while creating it.

 Installation